metabase/metabase/docs/questions/sharing/public-links.md

 # Public sharing

 You can create and share public links (URLs) for questions and dashboards.
-The public URL will display static (view-only) results of your question or dashboard, so visitors won't be able to drill-down into the underlying data on their own.
+You can view them as standalone destinations (URLs) or as embedded iframes in another page or app.
+In both cases, the public item will display static (view-only) results of your question or dashboard, so visitors won't be able to drill-down into the underlying data on their own.

 ## Create a public link for a question

 ![Create a public link for a question](../images/create-a-public-link.png)

 You can find the **Sharing** icon at the bottom right corner of a question.
-You can create a link to view the question as is, or to [export the question results](#public-link-to-export-question-results-in-csv-xlsx-json).
+You can create a link to view the question as is, or to [export the results of a question](#public-link-to-export-question-results-in-csv-xlsx-json).

 ## Create a public link for a dashboard